WP-Grogu/ObjectPress/docs/models.md

 Models are really usefull, they are the link between your app and your database.
 A model represents a piece of data; It generally contains all the usefull methods for it's management.

 Because wordpress relies on post types, ObjectPress models are "binded" to thoses post types.

-A model extends the base ObjectPress `PostModel` class for general post/pages, and the `UserModel` for users.
+A custom post type model extends the base ObjectPress `OP\Framework\Models\Post` class.
+For default post types, you can use or respectively extend `Page` or `Post` classes, or  `User` class for user management.

+> A typical app would have a `User`, a `Page` and a `Post` model.

+!> Methods from `OP\Models\User` class differs from typical posts classes, as `user` *isn't a post type*.
+Please read more about User model below.

 Thoses models already include a lot of methods to manage wordpress posts.